North Korea fires over 100 artillery rounds in military drill - South Korea | Law-Order

 - North Korea

-North Korea fired around 130 artillery shells into the sea off its east and west coasts on Monday, South Korean officials said, in the latest apparent military drill by Pyongyang near their shared border.
+North Korea fired around 130 artillery shells into the sea off its east and west coasts on Monday, South Korea's military said, in the latest apparent military drill near their shared border.
 Some of the shells landed in a buffer zone near the sea border in what Seoul said was a violation of a 2018 inter-Korean agreement designed to reduce tensions.

 The South Korean military sent several warning communications to the North over the firing, the ministry of defence said in a statement.
-North Korea did not immediately report on the artillery fire, but it has been carrying out an increasing number of military activities, including missile launches and drills by warplanes and artillery units that it said were responses to allied exercises in the South.
+North Korea did not immediately report on the artillery fire, but it has been carrying out an increasing number of military activities, including missile launches and drills by warplanes and artillery units.

-South Korea and the United States were conducting a joint land-based firing drill near the border in Cheorwon County in the middle of the peninsula on Monday.
-Their drill will continue on Tuesday.
-The allies have stepped up joint military exercises this year, saying they are necessary to deter the nuclear-armed North.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)